How to Bleach Wood Furniture

 Bleaching wood doesn’t damage the wood.
 It does remove any stain or dye in the wood leaving it with a lighter color.

-Household bleach works just fine on a lot of woods.
+Household bleach works just fine on a lot of wood.
 If the wood you are working with has a lighter tone, such as pine or white oak, you’ll be just fine with household bleach.
 If you’re working with darker wood, like mahogany or cherry, using two-part bleach is a better treatment option.

 How many times do you apply the bleach?